victorprnt/desenvolvimento-web/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It uses JSON server to simulate a backend server, using Axios to connect.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run json-server`

 ### `npm start`